adobe/legacy-stock-api-docs/docs/06-licensing-assets.md

 ![Contact Support](images/Licensing-assets13.png)
 #### Solution: Look further or get help

 In the unlikely case where you do have credits _and_ licensing is possible, then something else may be happening.
 Use the [Postman](https://www.getpostman.com/) or [curl](https://curl.haxx.se/) tools to verify that your application is not getting bad or stale data (for example, it is caching previous responses), and the Adobe Stock API is not returning a 400 error (see below).

 If none of those things are happening, then contact [Adobe Stock Support](https://helpx.adobe.com/support.html#/product/stock).
 Note that this support channel is for Stock customers.
-If you are a developer working on an application, contact the [partner team](Grp-AdobeStockPartnerships@adobe.com?subject=[Adobe I/O] Stock API help) for further direction.
+If you are a developer working on an application, contact the [partner team](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=%5BAdobe%20I%2FO%5D%20Stock%20API%20help) for further direction.

-<a name="other-problems"></a>
 ### Other problems

 In the previous cases, Member/Profile and the other APIs will return a valid 200 response.
 But in the cases below, you will get a 400 error.
 Here are a couple common reasons, but see more in the [Stock API reference](#) section.